grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 When running Grafana with experimental APIs, each data source will run as an isolated API server.
 This means that queries will be routed to a server such as `https://<grafana-host>/apis/<datasource>.datasource.grafana.app/v0alpha1/namespaces/stack-1/connections/<uid>/query`.

 In this scenario, and to ensure that your plugin runs with the expected API version (`v0alpha1` at the beginning), implement an `AdmissionHandler`.
-This `AdmissionHandler` ensures that the given data source settings satisfy what's expected for the running API version, and therefore they can handle queries for versions earlier than that version of Grafana.
+This `AdmissionHandler` ensures that the given data source settings satisfy what's expected for the running API version, and therefore they can handle queries for that API version.

 This step isn't mandatory while the plugin is at `v0*`, but it is mandatory once the plugin reaches `v1`.
-It's used to [validate data source settings when saving them](https://github.com/grafana/grafana/blob/a46ff09bf91895ee3de0d8f6c4ab88d70b47bfe6/pkg/services/datasources/service/datasource.go#L373).
+At the moment, it's used to [validate data source settings when saving them](https://github.com/grafana/grafana/blob/a46ff09bf91895ee3de0d8f6c4ab88d70b47bfe6/pkg/services/datasources/service/datasource.go#L373).

 The `AdmissionHandler` method should implement two main functions: